Community Resources

 Service Animal or ESA?

-Service Animals and Emotional Support Animals – Where are they allowed and under what conditions?
+Service Animals and Emotional Support Animals – Use this link to learn more about where they are allowed and under what conditions.

 Frequently Asked Questions – Service Animals and the Americans with Disabilities Act (ADA)

-Zillow, Trulia, HotPads and Zumper – Pet friendly rentals in Whatcom County
+Zillow, Trulia, HotPads and RentCafe – Pet friendly rentals in Whatcom County.

 Health & Safety